T. Davis Bunn

-Bunn is writer of historical fiction and legal thrillers, in which Christian faith plays a major part.
+Bunn is a writer of historical fiction and legal thrillers, in which Christian faith plays a major part.
 He has written novels together with Canadian author Janette Oke, and others with his wife Isabella.
-Bunn has recently begun publishing using the name Davis Bunn.
+Bunn has begun publishing using the name Davis Bunn.
 Bunn has also used the pseudonym Thomas Locke.
-He won a Christy Award four times.
+He has won a Christy Award four times.
 His books are published by Bethany House and worldwide by several local publishers.